Gabi Balint: Managerial career

 Balint started his coaching career in 1994, aged 31, when he was appointed as assistant coach of Romania under Anghel Iordănescu's regime.
 Four years later comes his first chance as head coach after taking charge at Sportul Studențesc, but in May 2000 he is called again to join the coaching staff of Romania as the squad prepared for the UEFA Euro 2000.

 In the summer of 2000, Balint was requested by Mircea Lucescu as his assistant for Galatasaray, however he left the job after only one season, to join again Romania as assistant coach, this time under Gheorghe Hagi.

 After Hagi resigned, Balint went to Sheriff Tiraspol for his second job as head coach, taking the team in 2002.

-In 2003, he returned to Romania and signed for Sportul Studențesc, now in Liga II and helped the team win promotion back to Liga I.
+In 2003, he returned to Romania and signed for Sportul Studențesc, now in Divizia B and helped the team win promotion back to Divizia A.

 Balint returned as assistant coach for Galatasaray in 2004 to work again with Gheorghe Hagi.

 In 2005, he was appointed assistant coach of FCU Politehnica Timișoara, working again with Hagi.
 When Hagi left, a few months later, Balint resigned also.
 Two years later, Balint returned to FC Timișoara, this time as a head coach.

 In 2010, he became the head coach of the Moldova national team, but after the campaign for the UEFA Euro 2012, his contract ended and was not renewed.
 He then became a television pundit, signing a contract with Digi Sport.

 In April 2013, Balint returned to coaching, signing a contract for one and a half years with FC Vaslui.
 In 2014 he was named head coach of Liga II side CS Universitatea Craiova and helped the club win promotion for the top-flight Liga I.